Wondering what to see in Ephesus, Turkey?

 Today, tourists clamber up the steps to have their photos taken beneath copies of the original four statues representing wisdom, knowledge, intelligence and virtue.

-From its humble start in 1992 as a simple tea garden, this wonderful restaurant has grown in scale as “Mama’s” reputation in the kitchen has spread.
-Hatice Catan’s daughter has now created a cookbook for guests to recreate Turkish dishes back home.
+From its humble start in 1992 as a simple tea garden, this wonderful restaurant has grown in scale as “Mama’s” reputation in the kitchen has spread – earning rave reviews as one of the best restaurants in Selcuk (a nearby town).

 Seated outside in the tree-shaded garden by a tinkling fountain, we eat in companionable silence – and reflect on the marvel that is Ephesus.